svope/csgoServer/README.txt

 host_workshop_map 122521875

-without download aliases for these maps won't work!!!!
+without downloading these maps "aliases.cfg" for these maps won't work!!!!

+What is:
 configs in /maps/cfg
 -> needed for "custom" game mode.
 In our case the knives round.